-The Gettysburg 150th National Civil War Reenactment is a very special and significant commemorative event for the reenactment community, the visitor, and the Gettysburg community.
-The eyes of the nation and the world will be upon us.
+The Gettysburg Civil War Battle Reenactment is a very special and significant commemorative event for the reenactment community, the visitor, and the Gettysburg community.
+The eyes of the nation and the world are upon us.
 In order to promote event integrity and honor, and to respect your fellow reenactors and provide an accurate portrayal to the public, the organizers, and military command request your cooperation by heeding the following authenticity standards:

 - All clothing must accurately represent the fashion and style of 1863, e.g., natural fibers, period cut and color.